Dollar-a-Day Insurance (New Jersey SAIP)

 Why a Standard Policy Is Probably a Better Option

-A standard liability-only car insurance policy is a better option for most given the small cost increase compared to one-dollar-a-day car insurance in NJ.
-Here are the benefits of standard liability-only car insurance:
+Standard car insurance is better for most drivers given the small cost increase compared to dollar-a-day car insurance in New Jersey.
+Standard car insurance offers the following benefits:

 • Minimum bodily injury liability protection of $15,000 per person and $30,000 per accident.
 This coverage is not offered under the dollar-a-day program.

 • Minimum property damage liability protection of $5,000 per accident.
-This is also not offered under the one-dollar-a-day policy.
+This is also not offered under the dollar-a-day policy.

 • Personal injury protection with a minimum coverage of $15,000.
 This helps to cover medical expenses, rehabilitation, diagnostic procedures and future treatment resulting from the accident.
 The SAIP offers immediate medical treatment, but no further treatment is covered.